Augusto11CB/Java-Studies/Java - Quick Notes.md

 * Have only one nondefault method (but may have other methods that are default)

 ### How Does Lambda work?
-When javac encounters a lambda expression, it interprets it as the body of a method with a specific signature—but which method?
+When javac encounters a lambda expression, it interprets it as the body of a method with a specific signature

+Javac Looks at the lambda surrounding code:

+* The lambda must appear where an instance of an interface type is expected.
+* The expected interface type should have exactly one mandatory method.
+* The expected interface method should have a signature that exactly matches that of the lambda expression.